 They'd lived long enough to see their grandchildren, and died before he had lost it all and his family alongside.

 Finally, at the far end of the dock, a figure stepped out of a dark black aircar and took the steps leading up to the platform in quick succession.
-Greying hair cut back into a marine high and tight framed tired but firm features, and the uniform was flat black with a single beige stripe running along the left leg to cross over the chest.
+Graying hair cut back into a Marine high and tight framed tired but firm features, and the uniform was flat black with a single beige stripe running along the left leg to cross over the chest.

-Jeff gave a crooked smile and walked towards the figure, shifting the bag to his left hand as he threw up a salute, his voice deliberately wry.
-"Major Ryder, Colonel Jeff Bright, 5th Solguard – " he stopped when the other man shook his head and laughed.
+Jeff gave a crooked smile and walked toward the figure, shifting the bag to his left hand as he threw up a salute, his voice deliberately wry.
+"Major Ryder, Colonel Jeff Bright, 5th Solguard—" he stopped when the other man shook his head and laughed.

 "Knock that shit off, Jeff."
 Alec Ryder extended his hand and Jeff shook it, mindful of his new augmetic strength.
 The other man looked him up and down after the shake, and Jeff suppressed a wince.
 He knew how he looked.

 The memory of the firefight flashed in his mind again – the stupid heroics of Steffan Manswell, the screams of the wounded and dying, the Fist of Khar'shan trooper who'd gotten the drop on them.
 He could see himself shoot down the first one with a beautiful deflection even as Steffan dodged the melee charge of two more, and then he saw the goon at the top of the stairs with the missile launcher…

 The doctors stated he was lucky to be alive.
 Both legs, his right arm, right lung, most of his face, both eyes, right ear… all cybernetic now.
 57%.